Data Protection Declaration

 6. STORAGE/SAVING OF YOUR PERSONAL DATA

 GLOCK uses a range of different security technologies and procedures to protect your personal data from unauthorised access, misuse or prohibited disclosure.
+The data is protected from unauthorised access by means of encrypted transfer, encrypted saving, a role authorisation system, a data security system and physical protection measures for the server.
+The security measures are revised on an ongoing basis in accordance with technological development.

 GLOCK uses your data in line with the relevant legal provisions.
 GLOCK only saves your personal data for as long as is necessary to meet the purposes for which the data has been recorded or in order to suffice for respective legal provisions.